-And the only way to ever leave beauty marks on the world is with bits of yourself — and this will hurt.
-Things of realest beauty don’t bring us glory — but Him glory.
+And the only way to ever leave beauty marks on the world is with bits of yourself — and this will cost you some sacrifice.

-Where you are, with that one child, that one street, that one call, it is a noble, Christ-called thing.
+Where you are — with that one child, on that one street, under your one roof, living with your one family — it is a noble, Christ-called thing.
 It only takes one person to change the world — and one individual, one soul, can be all your world.

 Really, beautiful You: The most exquisite marks anyone makes with their life — are the marks done in secret.
 The mark that no one — but One — will ever see.

-And tell yourself this when you feel forgotten and invisible and unimportant: So the celebrities get their celebration here.
+So in a hard season, when you feel forgotten and invisible and unimportant, gather yourself up with the truth of this: So the celebrities get their celebration here.

 But the wise are the hidden who hold out for heaven — and the applause that comes from God.